-◆ Water heaters normally collect small quantities of scales and dirty water, which can be easily removed by hooking up a garden hose to the drain valve at the bottom of the water heater and allowing the tank to drain itself clean.
+- ◆ Water heaters normally collect small quantities of scales and dirty water, which can be easily removed by hooking up a garden hose to the drain valve at the bottom of the water heater and allowing the tank to drain itself clean.
 However, you cannot drain the water heater without first shutting off the water to the water heater, turning off the heating source, and subsequently opening some of the hot water faucets throughout the house.
-All water heaters have a control mechanism to govern the water temperature.

-A temperature of no more than 120 degrees Fahrenheit is typically recommended to prevent scalding and unnecessary overheating which may raise your utility bill.
-Further, most of today's new dishwashers have water-heating boosters to help sanitize your dishes.

-With exterior tankless heaters if below freezing temperatures occur and power failure is also underway, Dripping Water is Needed.
+All water heaters have a control mechanism to govern the water temperature. - A temperature of no more than 120 degrees Fahrenheit is typically recommended to prevent scalding and unnecessary overheating which may raise your utility bill.
+Further, most of today's new dishwashers have water-heating boosters to help sanitize your dishes. - With exterior tankless heaters if below freezing temperatures occur and power failure is also underway, dripping water is needed from interior sinks.
+Be sure to open cabinet doors below sinks to help keep the pipes warm.
+Always be sure your heat tape is plugged in as well.